apurv-r/discord-together/README.md

 # 🚀 Others

-**This package is under MIT license.** PR's and forks are more than welcome.
+**This package is under MIT license.** Tested PR's and forks are more than welcome.

 *Note: This package is not affiliated with Discord or YouTube.*